Germany–Portugal relations: After 1945

 In 1964, a Migration treaty between the Federal Republic of Germany and Portugal was signed.
 It laid the foundation for Portuguese guest workers in Germany.
 In September 1964, the Portuguese Armando Rodrigues de Sá was welcomed as the millionth guest worker in Germany by the then German Interior Minister Hermann Höcherl.

 From 1965 until the end of 1993, the German Armed Forces maintained their Tactical Air Force Training Command in Portugal, stationed at Beja Airport in the southern Alentejo.

 Germany supported the Democratization of Portugal after the fall of António de Oliveira Salazar and Portugal's accession to the European Community in 1986.
 After German reunification in 1990, Portugal supported the exemption of the new German states from the EC's ban on admitting new states, which was in force at the time.

 Germany and Portugal met the EU convergence criteria to introduce the Euro in 1999 and both introduced it as cash at the same time in 2002.

-Portugal fell into a severe economic crisis in the wake of the global financial crisis from 2007 onwards.
+Portugal suffered from the euro area crisis after the 2008 financial crisis.
 Germany was one of the strongest proponents of austerity here, with Troika-supervised measures leading to wage cuts, tax increases and deep social cuts in Portugal, which until before the crisis had a lower public debt ratio than Germany, among others.
-As a result, voices arose in Portugal criticising German policies and accusing Chancellor Merkel and Finance Minister Schäuble of implementing a policy that unilaterally burdened the people in favour of the financial sector.
+As a result, some Portuguese criticized German policies and accused Chancellor Angela Merkel and Finance Minister Schäuble of implementing a policy that unilaterally burdened the people in favour of the financial sector.
 In this context, civil society groups in Portugal occasionally recalled Portugal's solidarity-based support for Germany in its unilaterally declared debt relief after reunification in 1990, or the new debt limit violated in 2005, where Portugal was among the supporters of suspending the planned sanctions against Germany.

 As a result of rising unemployment after the economic crisis in Portugal, immigration from Portugal to Germany also increased again, especially since the 2010s.
 In contrast to the first generation of the 1960s, mostly highly qualified people now came, who encountered a large number of unfilled jobs, especially as engineers and in health care.